ibmresearchuk/node-red-bluemix-starter/README.md

 their own Node-RED based application that can be quickly deployed to Bluemix.

 The default flows are stored in the `defaults` directory in the file called `flow.json`.
+When the application is first started, this flow is copied to the attached Cloudant instance.
+When a change is deployed from the editor, the version in cloudant will be updated - not this file.

 The web content you get when you go to the application's URL is stored under the `public` directory.